Best Full Face Snorkel Masks – Reviews and Buying Advice

 Field of View

 You won’t get a full 180-degree view in all directions.
-With some better masks, it is close to 180 degrees though.
+With some better full-face snorkeling masks, it is close to 180 degrees though.

-Around the edges, you will see the frame of the mask and in some other areas, you will get a pretty distorted view due to the curving of the lens.
+Around the edges, you will see the frame of the full-face snorkel mask and in some other areas, you will get a pretty distorted view due to the curving of the lens.

-That is not to say that it is a tremendously better field of view compared to a traditional mask.
-You’ll see a lot more underwater than you would otherwise so it’s worth getting one of these masks.
+That is not to say that a full-face snorkel mask does not have a tremendously better visible field compared to a traditional mask.
+You’ll see a lot more underwater than you would otherwise so it’s worth getting one of these snorkel masks.

 Quality and Shape of Lens

 None of the lenses of these full-face goggles is made from tempered glass.
 They all are made from polycarbonate or lesser quality plastics.